Is an MBA Worth It? Pros, Cons, and How to Decide

 The best business schools in the world are often referred to as the "M7."
 These include Harvard Business School, Stanford GSB, University of Pennsylvania Wharton, Chicago Booth, Northwestern Kellogg, MIT Sloan, and Columbia Business School.

-The acceptance rates for these programs typically lie between 5-20%, depending on the year and school.
-The average GPA and standardized test scores are competitive; for example, at HBS, the median GMAT score is 740, the median GRE score is 163 (Quant and Verbal), and the average GPA is 3.73.
+The acceptance rates for these programs typically lie between 8% to 33%, depending on the year and school.
+The average GPA and standardized test scores are competitive; for example, at Harvard Business School, the median GMAT score is 740, the median GRE score is 163 (Quant and Verbal), and the average GPA is 3.73.

 Tier 2: The Top 25 Programs

 The top 25 business schools include many great, competitive programs that offer a lot of the same benefits as the M7 without the selective acceptance rates.
-Though not quite as prestigious, they still provide tons of networking opportunities, work experience and internships, a robust curriculum, and a degree that will likely allow its graduates to find better jobs and higher salaries.
+Though not quite as prestigious, they still provide tons of networking opportunities, work experience, internships, a robust curriculum, and a degree that will likely allow MBA graduates to find better jobs and higher salaries.

 See: The Top 25 Business Schools' Acceptance Rates & Class Profiles and The Top 25 MBA Programs—and How to Get In